Visit the institution website for COVID‑19 updates

 - art history

-You will be working alongside a range of distinguished practising artists and historians in an exciting and well-equipped environment.
+You will be taught by a range of distinguished practising artists and historians in an exciting and well-equipped environment.
 Our teaching is research led and we have a committed and dynamic team of academic staff who are all excellent teachers, active researchers and artists of international standing.
 In addition, a wide range of national and international artists, curators and art theorists come to work with us through our weekly visiting lecture programme.
+Some of the most interesting and original artists, critics, curators, historians and art professionals working today present and discuss their projects.

 Information for international students